Theoretical study of the $\Xi\alpha$ correlation function: Results

 To further discuss the effect of the potential shape to the correlation, we evaluate the correlation functions with the Lednicky-Lyuboshits (LL) formula~\cite{Lednicky:1981su,ExHIC:2017smd}

 where $F_1(x)=\int_0^x dt\,e^{t^2-x^2}/x$, $F_2(x)=(1-e^{-x^2})/x$, $F_3(x)=1-x/2\sqrt{\pi}$, and $f(q)= 1/ (-1/a_0+ r_e/2 q^2 -iq)$ is the $s$-wave $\Xi\alpha$ scattering amplitude calculated by the effective range expansion with the threshold parameters in Table~\ref{tab:a0_alphaXi}.
 The LL formula is obtained from the KP formula by approximating the full wave function by the asymptotic wave function.
-This means that if the detailed shape of the potential affects the correlation function, the LL formula estimation should be deviated from the result of the KP formula.
-In Fig.~\ref{fig:corr_LL}, we compare the results by the KP formula~\eqref{eq:KP} with the corresponding ones by the LL formula for $V_{\rm HAL}$, $V_{\rm strong}$, and $V_{\rm weak}$ potentials with the source size $R=1$ fm.
+In Fig.~\ref{fig:corr_LL}, we compare the results by the KP formula~\eqref{eq:KP} with the corresponding ones by the LL formula for $V_{\rm folding}$, $V_{\rm double}$, and $V_{\rm half}$ potentials with the source size $R=1$ fm.
 As shown in Fig.~\ref{fig:corr_LL}, for $R= 1$ fm case, the results with the LL formula do not reproduce those with the KP formula for all potentials.
-In particular, in the low momentum region, $C_{\mathrm{LL}}$ rapidly decreases, while the result of the KP formula shows the strong enhancement.
-Note that $C_{\Xi\alpha}$ defined in Eq.~\eqref{eq:KP} is always positive while $C_{\mathrm{LL}}$ can be negative in the small momentum region when $r_e$ is large and positive.
-The negative $C_{\mathrm{LL}}$ seen in Fig.~\ref{fig:corr_LL} also indicates that the LL formula is not applicable in these cases.
-On the other hand, as shown in Fig.~\ref{fig:corr_LL_R} for $R=3$ fm and $R=5$ fm cases, the LL formula gives the good approximation of the KP formula results.
-This is because the correlation from the large source is determined mainly by the distortion of the wave function at large relative distance $r$ where the detailed potential shape is irrelevant.
-This failure of the LL formula for small source is qualitatively consistent with what is found in the study of the $\Lambda\alpha$ correlation function~\cite{Jinno:2024tjh}.
+On the other hand, as shown in Fig.~\ref{fig:corr_LL_R} for $R=3$ and 5 fm cases, the LL formula gives the good approximation of the KP formula results.
+This failure of the LL formula for small source also indicates that the detailed shape of the potential affects the correlation function, which is qualitatively consistent with what is found in the study of the $\Lambda\alpha$ correlation function~\cite{Jinno:2024tjh}.